31-Year-Old Goalie – Buffalo Sabres

 Chad Johnson Contract Information:

-Johnson signed a one-year, $1.7 million contract with the Flames on Friday, reports TSN.
+Johnson signed a one-year, $2.5 million contract to return to the Sabres on Saturday, TSN reports.

 To instantly reveal our fantasy analysis of every player – including Chad Johnson – simply subscribe now.